 "Ugh...
 I mean us!"
 The biker student slumped and lied reluctantly for the sake of appeasing the rest of the people that made the crowd.

 "A bronze rose?"
 Lucas held his head back as he was somewhat intrigued by the biker student's analogy for Viola.
 With hair that looked like layers of petals, Viola's hairstyle could best be compared to the appearance of an upside-down rose.
 "I like it.
 That nickname's alright."

 "You will stay away from her or else!"
 A student wearing a plated black trench coat behind Lucas warned him.

 "Hey, I don't want any trouble…" Lucas said as he turned to the direction of the trench coat-wearing student.

 "Hmmph!
 You get what you deserve!"
-The biker student held his baseball bat horizontally behind his back, tapping his other shoulder with it.
-"Now then, how are we going to settle who among us gets that bronze rose?"
-He asked the others in the crowd who all began to ponder who should sweep Viola off her feet.
+The biker student held his baseball bat horizontally behind his back and tapped one of his shoulders with it.
+"Now then, how are we going to settle who among us gets that bronze rose?" he asked the others in the crowd who all began to ponder who among them should sweep Viola off her feet.